-Photo Of Hitler Posing With A Girl Who Had A Jewish Grandmother Auctioned For $11K
+Photo Of Hitler Posing With A Girl Who Had A Jewish Grandmother Auctioned For $11.5K

 A Maryland auction house has sold a photo showing Nazi leader Adolf Hitler with his arm around a young girl of Jewish heritage for $11,520.

-The young girl, named Rosa Bernile Nienau, was about five or six at the time.
+The young girl, named Rosa Bernile Nienau, was about 5 or 6 at the time.
 Known as Bernile, she had a Jewish grandmother but was apparently a favorite of the man who led Nazi Germany, which along with its collaborators murdered 6 million Jews during the Holocaust.

 The two appear happy in the 1933 photo, with Hitler smiling and embracing her as she grins at the camera.

-Alexander Historical Auctions says Bernile was known as "the Führer's child," and the photo is personally inscribed to her by Hitler.
+Alexander Historical Auctions says Bernile was known as "the Fuhrer's child," and the photo is personally inscribed to her by Hitler.

 "The dear and [considerate?]
 Rosa Nienau Adolf Hitler Munich, the 16th June 1933," Hitler's writing says, in blue cursive script.

-They had a common birthday of April 20, and the image includes nine edelweiss flowers and a four-leaf clover that she apparently placed on the image.
+They had a common birthday of April 20, and the image includes nine edelweiss flowers and a four-leaf clover that she apparently placed on the photo.

 "Research shows that even early on, Hitler became aware of the girl's Jewish heritage but chose to ignore it, either for personal or propaganda reasons," the auction website states.